Welcome

 The Restaurant

 The Restaurant seating and servery are accessible to wheelchair users.
 Seating can be moved where required.
-Menu items are displayed on signage above the servery.
+Menu options are displayed on a wall-mounted video screen and printed signage at the front of the servery.
 Children’s portions and high chairs are available.
 Bottle warming facilities are also available in the Restaurant, contact a member of our Foodservices Team for assistance.
 Where possible all food produce is locally sourced.
 Special dietary requirements are catered for, visitors are advised to contact the Arboretum on 01283 245 100 before their visit, or contact a member of our Foodservices Team for further information.

 Place to eat and drink